| |

 afterword by Josef Zumr

-Philosopher, novelist, essayist, madman, no Czech writer has had a greater impact on underground culture than
+Philosopher, novelist, essayist, eccentric, no other Czech author has had a greater impact on underground culture than Ladislav Klíma (1878-1928).

-Ladislav Klíma (1878-1928).
-Mentor to artists as diverse as Bohumil Hrabal and the Plastic People of the
+Mentor to artists as varied as Bohumil Hrabal and the Plastic People of the Universe, Klíma’s philosophy was radically subjectivist, and he felt

-Helga, the Queen of Hells, Sternenhoch eventually attains an ultimate state of bliss and salvation through
+hands of his estranged wife, Helga, the Queen of Hells, Sternenhoch eventually attains an ultimate state of blissmand salvation through the most grotesque

 The non-conformist work of Ladislav Klíma has almost always shocked, has often incited scandal, but has hardly ever left us indifferent.